kysolvik/waterbodies-smp/README.md

 - C. match_tiles.py
 Given directory of tiles from "extract_tiles.py", extract matching tiles from other mosaics.
-    Useful for extracting data from other satellites and/or from classification maps (for example, MapBiomas Agua Water Bodies).
+    Useful for extracting data from other satellites (for example Landsat) and/or from classification maps (for example, MapBiomas Agua Water Bodies).

 - D. create_lb_project.py
 Create Labelbox project and label editor ontology (if necessary).
 Can also do this from